nathanncohen/interactive_graph_games/README.md

   SimpleHTTPServer 5001`` in the main directory.

 - a ``server.py`` file that answers the interactive requests made by the javascript code.
-Two important things are defined in the graph:
+Two important things are defined in this file:

   - The graph itself